What is Fleet Insurance?

 When an accident does occur no matter how minor always advise your insurance broker immediately.
-Failure to do so maybe thinking that the other party will not take action may well result in a hefty bill some time later for such things as a replacement vehicle , solicitor costs, vehicle storage fees.
-All of these most likely could have been either been reduced or removed had your broker been informed at the time of the incident.
+Failure to do so maybe thinking that the other party will not take action may well result in a hefty bill some time later for such things as a replacement vehicle, solicitor costs and vehicle storage fees.
+All of these most likely could have been either reduced or removed had your broker been informed at the time of the accident.
 The end result could be a claim that is significantly higher that it would have been had the incident been reported in a timely manner.
-Remember your policy costs are partly based on your claims history, as such it makes sense to take all steps to reduce your actual claims and thus keep a lid on future renewal costs for your fleet policy.
+Remember your policy costs are partly based on your claims history, as such it makes sense to take all steps to reduce your actual claims and thus keep a lid on future policy renewal costs.

 Do you know your fleet’s claims performance?